 Are you a new mom, with your bundle of joy safely ensconced at home with you?
 Are you now in the routine of eat, sleep, diaper change, and repeat?
 You might be wondering, when do babies start playing with toys?

-When Babies Play with Toys
+When Do Babies Begin To Play with Toys?

 1. Birth to One Month

-You may also notice that your little one will grasp their tiny fingers around anything that’s placed in or near their hands.
+You may also notice that your little one will grasp their tiny fingers around anything placed in or near their hands.
 This could be your finger, your hair, or a dangling earring or necklace.

-That grip can be vicelike and hard to break.
-I quickly learned to keep my long hair tied up, and not to wear dangly jewelry.
+That grip can be vice-like and hard to break.
+I quickly learned to keep my long hair tied up and not to wear dangly jewelry.